malteserteresa/learning-numpy/README.md

-### Numpy Practice
+### Numpy Practice & Stats Class

-This repo is a playground for me to get to know the numpy library better and to improve my understanding of certain mathematical concepts.

-To do
-- Refactor Pascals Triangle -> binomial_expansion.py
+Because there aren't enough online tutorials out there!

+This repository is intended for me to build a set of tutorials that I can use to help my fellow qualitative friends begin to get their heads around stats and programming.
+To make this a little more interesting for myself and to ease installation, I will only use the standard library, visualization libraries and numpy.